Drax (Marvel Cinematic Universe): Final missions

-Later, after Thor goes his own way, the Guardians buy Knowhere from the Collector, and Drax helps as they work to refurbish it.
+Few months later, the Guardians buy Knowhere from the Collector, and Drax helps as they work to refurbish it.
 When Quill is feeling depressed over the loss of his relationship with Gamora, Drax joins the Guardians in attempting to give him a meaningful Christmas by kidnapping a fictionalized in-universe version of actor Kevin Bacon as a gift for Quill.
 Drax and Mantis land in Hollywood, Los Angeles, inadvertently make money as buskers posing for pictures on the Hollywood Walk of Fame, and get drunk at a bar before a seller of star maps tells them where to find Kevin Bacon's house.
+Finding the house, Drax and Mantis chase Bacon and fight police officers before capturing Bacon and bringing him to Quill.

+In 2026, after Knowhere is rebuilt, the Guardians are attacked by Adam Warlock and Rocket is seriously injured, leaving the Guardians unable to tend to his wounds due to a killswitch embedded in him.
+The team resolve to travel to the Orgoscope, headquarters of the High Evolutionary's company Orgocorp, in the hopes of finding an override code.
+Following a miscommunication with Quill, Drax, Mantis, and Nebula come across hordes of imprisoned children on the High Evolutionary's ship and are then captured by him.
+After escaping and defeating the High Evolutionary and his army, Quill and Mantis reveal they are leaving the team, and Nebula asks Drax to stay on Knowhere to raise the rescued children.
+Drax agrees to do so, and has a tearful goodbye with Mantis, before tending to the children.